 df['label']=np.where(df['star_rating']>=4,1,0) #1-Positve,0-Negative

-Total reviews groups by star ratings
+Total reviews grouped by star ratings

 df[‘star_rating’].value_counts()